readium/architecture/streamer/parser/a11y-metadata-parsing.md

 - split the value based on comma (`,`) separator;
 - trim (left + right) each resulting string token, but leave original whitespaces inside the token – some EPUBs might be using a space separator instead of comma;
 - remove duplicate tokens (if any);
-- make an array from the remaining ordered tokens;
+- make an array from the remaining tokens;
 - insert this array into the `accessModeSufficient` array.

 ## AccessibilitySummary

-`accessibilitySummary` is a key whose value is a map of localized strings (JSON-LD language maps).
+`accessibilitySummary` is a key whose value is a string.

-It is expected in a conformant EPUB publication ([EPUB Accessibility 1.0](https://www.w3.org/Submission/epub-a11y/#sec-disc-package)).

 ### EPUB 2.x

-The map is created from the `meta` elements whose `name` attribute has the value `schema:accessibilitySummary`.
-The key of the localized string is the value of the `xml:lang` attribute, and its value the value of the `content` attribute.
+The string is the value of the first `meta` element whose `name` attribute has the value `schema:accessibilitySummary`.

-In case there is no `xml:lang` attribute to be found, use the `und` (undefined) language value.

 ### EPUB 3.X

-The map is created from the `meta` elements whose `property` attribute has the value `schema:accessibilitySummary`.
-The key of the localized string is the value of the `xml:lang` attribute, and its value the child textual content.
+The string is the value of the first `meta` element whose `property` attribute has the value `schema:accessibilitySummary`.

-In case there is no `xml:lang` attribute to be found, use the `und` (undefined) language value.

 ## CertifiedBy

-`certifiedBy` is a key whose value is an array of strings.
+`certifiedBy` is a key whose value is a string.

 ### EPUB 2.x

-The array is created from the `meta` elements whose `name` attribute has the value `a11y:certifiedBy`.
-The value of their `content` attribute is pushed to the array.
+The string is the value of the first `meta` element whose `name` attribute has the value `a11y:certifiedBy`.

 ### EPUB 3.X

-The array is created from the `meta` elements whose `property` attribute has the value `a11y:certifiedBy`.
-Their value (i.e. child textual content) is pushed to the array.
+The string is the value of the first `meta` element whose `property` attribute has the value `a11y:certifiedBy`.

 ## CertifierCredential

-`certifierCredential` is a key whose value is an array of strings.
+`certifierCredential` is a key whose value is a string

 ### EPUB 2.x

-The array is created from the `meta` elements whose `name` attribute has the value `a11y:certifierCredential`.
-The value of their `content` attribute is pushed to the array.
+The string is the value of the first `meta` element whose `name` attribute has the value `a11y:certifierCredential`.

 ### EPUB 3.X

-The array is created from:

-- the `meta` elements whose `property` attribute has the value `a11y:certifierCredential`.
-Their value (i.e. child textual content) is pushed to the array;
+- Check if the `certifiedBy` element that has been picked is refined by any `meta` whose `property` attribute has the value `certifierCredential`.
-- the `link` elements whose `property` attribute has the value `a11y:certifierCredential`.
-The value of their `href` attribute is pushed to the array – the value is expected to be a URL.
+- If not, use the first `meta` element whose `property` attribute has the value `certifierCredential`.

+The string is the textual value of this `meta` element.

 ## CertifierReport

-`certifierReport` is a key whose value is an array of strings.
+`certifierReport` is a key whose value is a string.

 ### EPUB 2.x

-The array is created from the `meta` elements whose `name` attribute has the value `a11y:certifierReport`.
-The value of their `content` attribute is pushed to the array.
+The string is the value of the first `meta` element whose `name` attribute has the value `a11y:certifierReport`.

 ### EPUB 3.X

+- Check if the `certifiedBy` element that has been picked is refined by any `link` whose `rel` attribute has the value `a11y:certifierReport`.
-The array is created from the `link` elements whose `property` attribute has the value `a11y:certifierReport`.
-The value of their `href` attribute is pushed to the array – the value is expected to be a URL.
+- If `certifiedBy` is not refined by any suitable `link`, use the first `link` whose `rel` attribute has the value `a11y:certifierReport`.

+The string is the textual value of this `link` – the value is expected to be a URL.

 ## ConformsTo